5 Wine Flaws That Can Actually Be Very Good

 What Pyrazine Tastes Like

 Pyrazines tend to taste “green.”
 They run the gamut from green bell pepper to freshly cut grass to gooseberries to canned asparagus.
-A bit of pyrazine can be attractive to those who enjoy a bit of an herbal quality in their wine.
+A hint of pyrazine can be appealing to those who appreciate a subtle herbal quality in their wine.

 Using Pyrazine as a Benefit

 Pyrazine is a signature of New Zealand Sauvignon Blanc, particularly in the Marlborough region.
-It’s best known for giving these wines a distinctive grassy character.
+It’s best known for imparting a distinctive grassy character to these wines.
 It also makes appearances in some cooler-vintage Bordeaux and Napa Cabs, as well as many Loire Valley Cabernet Francs.

 It’s more likely to make an appearance in cool-climate wines in general.